The U.S. Virgin Islands (USVI) are a small grouping of islands in the Caribbean (roughly 1/8th the size of Rhode Island).

-The Water and Power Authority (WAPA) generates potable public water in two of the four islands.
+The Water and Power Authority (WAPA) generates potable public water in 2 of the 4 islands.
 Through reverse osmosis, the desalination plants turn ocean water into drinking water.
 Although the plants are relatively new, the infrastructure leaves much to desire; old leaky pipes result in revenue loss and potential health concerns.

 Only 25% of the island has access to WAPA infrastructure.
-Some residents obtain WAPA water delivered through a 3rd Party service, but this is typically only used as a backup method to their primary water source: rainwater.
+Some residents obtain WAPA water delivered through a third-party service, but this is typically used only as a backup method to their primary water source: rainwater.

 Every building on the USVI is required to have a rain catchment system.
 The precipitation collects on the roof, drains into a cistern tank, and is routed into the house for showering, washing clothes, and flushing toilets.
 However, it is not a primary source of drinking water.
 Only 18% of residents use cistern water for drinking, cooking, or brushing their teeth (keep in mind, there are currently 60,000 cisterns in use).

 Cistern rainwater is not advised for consumption.
-A study from the CDC and USVI Department of Health found that E. Coli was present in 80% of cisterns and 50% of water faucets.
-This data revealed that a majority of cistern tanks are contaminated, but it also demonstrates the importance of proper water filtration systems between the cistern and faucet.
+A study from the Centers for Disease Control and Prevention (CDC) and USVI Department of Health found that Escherichia coli was present in 80% of cisterns and 50% of water faucets.
+These data revealed that a majority of cistern tanks are contaminated, but they also demonstrate the importance of proper water filtration systems between the cistern and faucet.

 Combating Cistern Contamination

-Rainwater will pick up any particles in its path, including pathogens from bird droppings and animal carcasses.
+Rainwater picks up any particles in its path, including pathogens from bird droppings and animal carcasses.
 This is how cistern tanks become easily contaminated with germs and viruses.

 With limited access to potable water, many residents rely on bottled water to supplement their consumption needs, but these efforts are costly (an average of $100 per month).
-The US Virgin Islands lack adequate recycling programs and are unable to properly handle the plastic bottle waste.
+The USVI lack adequate recycling programs and are unable to properly handle the plastic bottle waste.